Rbotic/RLA-23-12/README.md

 The following documentation is for the RLA-23-12 Actuator.
 Available for purchase [here](https://rboticlabs.com/products/RLA-23-12-Actuator-v2-p554194928).

-Its motor controller is a COTS dgm controller.
+Its motor controller is a COTS DGM controller.
 Original firmware can be found [here](https://github.com/codenocold/dgm).

 # Quick Start Guide
 Follow these 3 steps to get your RLA-23-12 Actuator up and running as fast as possible!